 - Supports metabolic activities: The body needs adequate levels of calcium and phosphorous to carry out several metabolic activities.
 Vitamin D makes sure that the body keeps a healthy stock of these nutrients.

 - Robust immunity: Vitamin D improves the body’s innate immunity and minimizes the chances of developing an autoimmune disease.

 - Insulin production: The vitamin has a role to play in the secretion of insulin by the pancreas.
 Research shows that the deficiency of vitamin D could lead to a drop in insulin production.

-- Essential for blood pressure regulation: While infants may not have the risk of high blood pressure (hypertension), it is still good to give them sufficient vitamin D since it helps the body regulate the blood pressure.
+- Essential for blood pressure regulation: While infants may not have the risk of high blood pressure (hypertension), sufficient vitamin D helps the body regulate the blood pressure.

 Your baby‘s body will be able to do all these functions if it gets adequate vitamin D.

 How Much Vitamin D Does Your Baby Need?

 The following is the recommended dietary allowance (RDA) of vitamin D for babies and toddlers in milligrams per day (μg/day), and its equivalent in international units (IU/day):

 The RDA of vitamin D varies for babies and toddlers but is the same for both boys and girls.

 If the baby is continuously missing the RDA of vitamin D, it could lead to some unwanted repercussions.

 What Are The Effects Of Vitamin D Deficiency?